blockmatic/dmeetup/docs/whitepaper.md

 ### Kevin Villalobos - ÐMeetup Architect

 Kevin is a passionate self taught full stack developer with an obsession with performance and dont-repating-himself, since he met the blockchain and cryptocurrencies world he hasn't been able stop digging in.
 He leads software development teams and have a passion on researching new technologies.
 When he is not writing software, he is playing some techno, tech house and house records on a local club.
 He even has a [soundcloud](https://soundcloud.com/djwolfcr) page!

 [github](@kevin-wolf) | [linkedin](https://www.linkedin.com/in/kevinvillalobos/)

-### What to Join ?
+### Want to Join DMeetup ?

 We are looking for Desing/UX, Developers, Community Managers, Marketing... we are open to any sort of contribution.
 Get in touch with us thru the [discord server](https://discord.gg/bBpQHym)